 How to Use DIY Lotion Bars

-To use your homemade lotion bar, massage it into your skin.
+To use your homemade lotion bar, hold it in both hands and let the warmth of your skin soften it, then massage it into your skin.
 The heat from your body will soften the lotion bar and allow it to absorb into your skin as you massage it in.

 I like to keep one in my purse and use it throughout the day, especially after washing my hands because they always feel super dry after washing.